blog-feed-header

 DOL Final Rules on Independent Contractor Classification

-One of the most frequently asked questions that clients ask relates to whether someone providing services to their business should be classified as an employee or an independent contractor?
+One of the most frequently asked questions clients have is whether someone providing services to their business should be classified as an employee or an independent contractor.

 Previously, in an effort to clarify this issue, the IRS provided a 20-point test in which each item related to the concept of control.
 Following is a partial list of these items: